PHOENIXCONTACT/MORYX-Framework/docs/articles/Platform/Logging.md

 Logging
 =======

 Logging is an essential part of every application and framework.
 Logging within the platform is build on the Common.Logging API and Log4Net implementation.
-To decouple our executables from those libraries their API was wrapped within components from the [Marvin.Logging](xref:Marvin.Logging) namespace.
+To decouple our executables from those libraries their API was wrapped within components from the [Moryx.Logging](xref:Moryx.Logging) namespace.
 The wrapper does not only hide the API but provides additional features.
 In most cases access to the loggers is fullfilled by the responsible DI Container.
 Level 1 components receive a logger instance by passing themselves to the ActivateLogging-method of the LoggerManagement.

 ## Features
 Features from log4net: